Summary: Review of some parts of Chapter 1.2 of SICP: execution of processes, recursion versus iteration, growth. A few selected exercises.

 In this exercise, we are supposed to draw the evaluation tree of the count change procedure that was defined in the text and determine the order of growth of space and steps.
 It’s mostly an exercise to get a feel for how recursion expands into a tree.
 While doing this, the key points to remember are the termination rules:

-• if amount is 0 then we count this as 1 way to make a change (think as if the change matches the amount, so we have found a valid way to make a change).
+then we count this as 1 way to make a change (think as if the change matches the amount, so we have found a valid way to make a change). - if

 I have made a drawing of the evaluation tree.
 The grey nodes are 0, and the blue notes are 1